Outlook for iOS and Android in Exchange Online

 The Outlook for iOS and Android Help Center is available for users, including help for using the app on specific devices and troubleshooting information.

 Outlook for iOS and Android architecture

 The Outlook for iOS and Android app is fully powered by the Microsoft Cloud.
-All Office 365 Enterprise, Business, and Education accounts are supported natively, which means there is no mailbox data cached outside of Office 365.
+All Office 365 Enterprise, Government, Business, and Education accounts are supported natively, which means there is no mailbox data cached outside of Office 365.
 Data simply stays in its current Exchange Online mailbox, and it's protected by TLS-secured connections end-to-end, between Office 365 and the app.
 Outlook for iOS and Android is fully delivered through Microsoft services that provide a strong commitment to security, privacy, and compliance.